Saint-Ignace-de-Loyola: History

 In 1895, the Parish of Saint-Ignace-de-Loyola was formed, and named in honour of the founder of the Jesuits, Ignatius López de Loyola (1491-1556).
 In 1896, its post office opened and a year later, the parish municipality was established by separating from La Visitation-de-l'Île-Dupas.

-On October 31, 2012, it changed status from a parish municipality to municipality.
+On October 31, 2012, it changed status from a parish municipality to a municipality.